 Why should I freeze columns in Google Sheets?

 Freezing columns is helpful when you have a large spreadsheet with a lot of data.
 It keeps the first few columns visible as you scroll through the rest of the sheet, making it easier to navigate and reference important information.
-(See Also: How To Get Rid Of Date Format In Google Sheets)
+(See Also: How To Add Stuff In Google Sheets)

 How many columns can I freeze in Google Sheets?